An Outlandish Chamber of Thoughts

 The fascination for subtle musical quirkiness developed through years of playing and improvising since his early days in Sweden.
 He continued to craft this particular style while studying jazz for 2 years in Toronto, where he played and performed with various jazz, funk and blues ensembles.

 During this time he also built artistic collaborations with visual artists, producers etc. that gave birth to An Echoic as a fully-formed project.
 His idea was to create a reflection of himself, rather than just ”a character”, writing music that encourages you to become an active listener.
 This kind of engagement is very related to the different aspects of introspection (like meditation and a kind of spirituality devoid of religion), which is a central motive for his songs.

-In December of 2016, Martin released An Echoic’s self-titled debut EP, and shortly thereafter signed to Rexius Records for his second project.
-The new release presents us with a chamber of thoughts in the form of experimental songwriting (recording spoken word and sampling traditional folk instruments, for example) and unimaginable stories.
+Martin released An Echoic’s self-titled debut EP in 2016 and shortly thereafter signed to Rexius Records for his second EP: “Headless Heathen”.
+A chamber of thoughts in the form of experimental songwriting (recording spoken word and sampling traditional folk instruments, for example) and unimaginable stories.

 “Vague Idea” will be released via Rexius Records on October 22, part of his new series of singles with similar aesthetics.